nitish2112/website/content/post/technical-writing/index.md

 **5) Do not use a comma to separate a prepositional phrase from the rest of the sentence unnecessarily.**

 We discussed the final report[no , here] on the new project.

+# Hyphen

+The hyphen (-) is used primarily for linking and separating words and parts of words.
+The hyphen often improves the clarity of writing.
+The hyphen is sometimes confused with the dash, which may be indicated with two consecutive hyphens.

+## Hyphens with Compound Words

+Some compound words are formed with hyphens (able-bodied, over-thecounter).
+Hyphens are also used with multiword numbers from twentyone through ninety-nine and fractions when they are written out (threequarters).
+Most current dictionaries indicate whether compound words are hyphenated, written as one word, or written as separate words.

+NOTE: These are the notes taken from Alred, Gerald J., Charles T. Brusaw, and Walter E. Oliu.
+Handbook of technical writing.
+Macmillan, 2009.